narwhal-chat/narwhal/README.md

 ## Contributing

 Want to help make Narwhal an amazing product?
-Submit a pull request ^_^
+Please see the [Development](#development) guide.